Ball, Emma R., 1838-1918

-Ball, Emma – Biographical information; Memorial tribute; Letter from the Governor of Virginia concerning a daguerreotype of Mrs. Ball; Copyright certificate for a Mount Vernon publication, 1915, 1937, 1937
+Biographical information; Memorial tribute; Letter from the Governor of Virginia concerning a daguerreotype of Mrs. Ball; Copyright certificate for a Mount Vernon publication; Article about Mount Vernon

 Cased photograph of Emma Read Ball.
 Note on the outer box reads in part "Presented by Governor Peery on behalf of Mrs. Harry M. Smith, Jr., on Governor's Day, May 19, 1937."
 A-134

 A.L.S.
 Leesburg.
 Four poster bed to be sent along with fire irons, two large brass.
 Mr. Elder, Richmond artist, to paint a large likeness from our miniature.
 ER-5, p.
 73

 A.L.S.
 Leesburg.
 Candlestand bought from John A. Washington presented to MVLA by Major Noland.
 W-196

 A.L.S.
 Leesburg.
 Mr. Green of Alexandria will finish renovating and send to Mount Vernon "a handsome old…bookcase and writing desk."
 Shall go to Mount Vernon soon "perhaps with my big bookcase, a piece belonging to General Custis Lee, to be deposited" at Mount Vernon.
 H-151

 A.L.S.
 Leesburg.
 Original bookcase, mirror and brackets given by George Washington Custis Lee.
 Candle stand also original and given by Major B.P.
 Noland.
 Two square mahogany tables presented.
 Instructions as to how these relics should be marked.
 ER-5, p.
 105